Put Your Hands Where My Eyes Could See: Reception and legacy

 In 1999, MTV ranked the video itself at #20 for The 100 Greatest Music Videos Ever Made and VH1 ranked the song at #7 on their list of the 40 Greatest Hip Hop Songs of the 90s.
 In 2021, Cleveland.com ranked the song as number 110 of the best 200 rap songs, calling it "one of the great miracles of Nineties hip hop."

+In March 2023, a remix of Coi Leray's hit song "Players" using the instrumental of "Put Your Hands Where My Eyes Could See" and containing a guest verse by Busta Rhymes was released.

 Music video

 The official music video for the song, directed by Hype Williams and designed by Ron Norsworthy, is based on Eddie Murphy's 1988 film Coming to America.
-According to Busta Rhymes, the inspiration for this idea was the fact that Coming to America was playing on the television in the studio at the time he and the production crew were working on mixing the record.
+According to Busta Rhymes, the inspiration for this idea was that Coming to America was playing on the television in the studio at the time he and the production crew were working on mixing the record.
 The film is about an African living in New York City and Busta Rhymes felt that the record had an African sound to it.
 At the chorus is a well choreographed dance routine which is followed by Busta running from an elephant and him, along with The Flipmode Squad, in glowing tribal African makeup and outfit.
-The video debuted on Monday, September 1, 1997 on Totally Pauly on MTV, with Pauly Shore interviewing Rhymes live.
+The video debuted in mid-August 1997 on MTV. with Pauly Shore interviewing Rhymes live.
 The video received heavy rotation on both the MTV and BET networks.
 The video was filmed at Chambers and Centre Street in Downtown Manhattan — including the main lobby of the Surrogate's Courthouse.